-Format/Evaluation: Students will conduct brief literature review utilizing Arizona Health Sciences Library Clinical Emergency Medicine Evidence-Based Medicine Search Engine on topic of interest.
-Provide one-page synopsis on the topic and how it pertains to the field of emergency medicine.
-Students will also be evaluated on 9 shifts in the Emergency Department.
+Format/Evaluation: Students will conduct brief literature review using Arizona Health Sciences Library Clinical Emergency Medicine Evidence-Based Medicine Search Engine on a topic of interest, and provide a one-page synopsis on the topic and how it pertains to the field of emergency medicine.
+Students also will be evaluated on nine shifts in the Emergency Department.

-Rotation schedule: The duration on the rotation is 3 weeks.
+Rotation schedule: The duration on the rotation is three weeks.
 Please contact the Clerkship Coordinator: Kristina Waters, email@example.com, (520) 626-1187, to let us know that you are EM bound so we can mentor you and follow your progress!
-Here is the rotation schedule for 2016:
+Here is the rotation schedule for 2017: